tigerpointe/Clues-Adventure/README.md

 Compass directions can be simplified and entered as a single word or letter.
 So, "WALK NORTH" would be equivalent to "NORTH" or "N".

 More complicated commands can be constructed to prompt the player for additional information.
 For example, entering "ACCUSE COLONEL" might then ask the player to identify a specific murder weapon.

+Be creative and try different commands until the mystery is solved.

+## Code

 Information tables are used to define the rooms, objects, characters and commands.
 In this script, two dimensional arrays have been implemented.
 However, object-oriented classes could have just as easily been implemented, as well as database tables.
 The important point here is to have your items represented as rows, with each column representing a different attribute of the item.